10 Great White Cards for Any Commander Magic Deck

 Another card that probably ought to be banned in EDH, Land Tax also only costs one mana.
 It lets you search for three basic lands at the upkeep (start of your turn) where an opponent controls more land than you.

-In other words, as long as you aren't the first player, you'll almost immediately be able to add three land to your hand.
+In other words, as long as you aren't the first player, you'll almost immediately be able to add three lands to your hand.
 Even nastier, Land Tax isn't sacrificed upon use, remaining active and triggering its effect for as long as it's out.

 8. Mana Tithe

 Now that we have the "cheap" cards out of the way, let's tackle the main courses.
 Mana Tithe also costs a single mana, and its instant status lets you play it at any phase on any turn.
 It'll counter an opposing spell unless your opponent can pay an additional mana.

 Simply wait for your opponent to spend all their mana on a game-changer, then cast this to negate their efforts.
 Since white has very few counters (that's blue's forte), you can easily catch unsuspecting opponents off guard with this trick.

 This card starts as Legion's Landing, an enchantment that, for only one mana, creates a 1/1 white vampire creature with lifelink.
 A fair trade for a single resource, but Landing also remains out until it transforms, triggered when you attack with three or more creatures at once.